sagold/json-schema-library/README.md

   throwOnInvalidRef?: boolean;
   // default options for all calls to node.getData() getDataDefaultOptions?: {
-    // Add all properties (required and optional) to the generated data addOptionalProps?: boolean;
+    // add all properties (required and optional) to the generated data addOptionalProps?: boolean;
-    // Remove data that does not match input schema.
+    // remove data that does not match input schema.
 Defaults to false removeInvalidData?: boolean;
-    // Set to false to take default values as they are and not extend them.
+    // set to false to take default values as they are and not extend them.
 Defaults to true extendDefaults?: boolean;
-    // Limits how often a $ref should be followed before aborting.
+    // limits how often a $ref should be followed before aborting.
 Prevents infinite data-structure.
 Defaults to 1 recursionLimit?: number;
   };
 };